cyc9805/cyc9805.github.io/_posts/2022-04-26-EfficientNet.md

 - However, it is possible to balance all dimensions of network width, depth and resolution by scaling each of them with constant ratio.
 This process is called ***compound scaling method***.

-- There exists certain relationship between these three dimensions.

 ## 3. Compound Model Scaling